Vietnam.vn - Nền tảng quảng bá Việt Nam

 However, the loss of command and control of the ship from the ground for such a long period of time has raised alarm bells about the control center's ability to respond to emergencies.
 A source close to the incident stressed: "The inability to have command and control is a very serious problem."

-Isaacman is rumored to be a front-runner to lead NASA, while Musk is expected to serve on a government performance committee.
-Both men’s close ties to SpaceX have raised concerns about potential conflicts of interest in enforcing regulatory oversight of the company.
+Isaacman is rumored to be a leading candidate to lead NASA, while Musk is expected to take a key role on a government performance committee.
+Both men's close ties to SpaceX have raised concerns about potential conflicts of interest in enforcing regulatory oversight of the company itself.

-While SpaceX reportedly reported the power outage to NASA, it remains unclear whether the Federal Aviation Administration (FAA), the agency responsible for commercial spaceflight safety, was fully informed about the incident.
-Notably, current US law does not require private spaceflight operators to publicly disclose such incidents, due to a moratorium on incident reporting that has been in place since 2004, which experts say has limited the ability to conduct thorough safety investigations across the industry.
+While SpaceX reportedly notified NASA of the power outage, it remains unclear whether the Federal Aviation Administration (FAA), the agency responsible for commercial spaceflight safety, was fully informed of the incident.
+It is worth noting that current US law does not require private spaceflight operators to publicly disclose such incidents.
+This is due to a moratorium on incident reporting that has been in place since 2004, which experts say has limited the ability to conduct thorough safety investigations across the industry.

 Sự cố này đã làm dấy lên các cuộc thảo luận về tính minh bạch của an toàn hàng không vũ trụ thương mại (Ảnh: NASA)